-- 600. Education in Modern Society (5).
+600. Historical and Philosophical Foundations of Education (5).
 Pr., Graduate standing.

-Analysis and interpretation of the interaction of historical, philosophical, and sociological considerations affecting education in modern society. - 617.
-Advanced Educational Psychology (5).
+Analysis and interpretation of the interaction of historical, philosophical, and sociological considerations affecting education in modern society.

+- 617. Advanced Educational Psychology (5).
 Pr., Graduate standing.
 In-depth analyses of the psychological bases of learning.
 Particular emphasis is on the development and modification of cognitive and affective behavior. - 630.
 Education in Culturally Diverse Environs (5).
 Pr., Graduate standing.
-Examination and assessment of popular ideas, current proposals, and educational research relating to the improvement of education in culturally diverse areas.

-- 631. Curriculum in Multi-Cultural Environments (5).
+Examination and assessment of popular ideas, current proposals, and educational research relating to the improvement of education in culturally diverse areas. - 631.
+Curriculum in Multi-Cultural Environments (5).
 Pr., Graduate standing.